canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 The text content of the notifications should also be wrapped in element with `p-notification__message` class name.
 This element didn't exist in previous version of notification pattern and should be added for best compatibility.

 Additionally the `p-notification__action` class should no longer be used for links in notification text.
 Instead, it should be used for notification action buttons.

-Please see the [notifications docs](/docs/patterns/notification#actions) for examples.
+Refer to [the notification component documentation](/docs/patterns/notification#actions) page for more details and code examples.

 ## Pagination links

 The `p-article-pagination__link` was removed, as only its variants (`.p-article-pagination__link--next` and `p-article-pagination__link--previous`) were meant to be used.

+Refer to [the pagination component documentation](/docs/patterns/pagination) page for more details and code examples.